JoelYYoung/JoelYYoung.github.io/content/post/static-program-analysis-reading-note4.md

 **Answer**: NOT necessarily!

 E.g., in the above example of a simple loop, the iteration will never come to an end.
-An intuitive explaination is that although the $lfp$ is proved to uniquely exist, it takes **infinite steps** to iterate from $\bot$ to $lfp$.
+An intuitive explaination is that although the $lfp$ is proved to uniquely exist, it takes **inftyite steps** to iterate from $\bot$ to $lfp$.

-### Widening: step over infinit heights at one time
+### Widening: step over inftyit heights at one time

 #### An insight into widening

-Since iterating from $\bot$ to $lfp$ **one step at a time** seems to take infinite rounds, we would like to solve the problem by stepping over those inifite steps at one time, and that's how widening works.
+Since iterating from $\bot$ to $lfp$ **one step at a time** seems to take inftyite rounds, we would like to solve the problem by stepping over those inifite steps at one time, and that's how widening works.

-We can achieve this by mapping the infinit interval lattice to an finite one.
-This is done by restricting the interval lattice's $l$ and $h$ to a **finite set** $B$, which contians $-\infin,\infin$ and several other integers.
+We can achieve this by mapping the inftyit interval lattice to an finite one.
+This is done by restricting the interval lattice's $l$ and $h$ to a **finite set** $B$, which contians $-\infty,\infty$ and several other integers.
 Those integers can be specially choosen (heuristically), e.g., all integers occurring in the program.

 We just need to apply $\omega'$ function to each variable respectively after calculating $f_s(IN[s_i])$ of each node iteratively.
 The $\omega'$ function is defined as follows:$\omega'([l,h])=[a, b]$, where
 $$